-For humans, an apple a day is supposed to keep the doctor away, but for cows, tackling a fruitarian diet isn’t quite so straightforward.
+For humans, an apple a day is supposed to keep the doctor away.
+But for cows, tackling a fruitarian diet isn’t quite so straightforward.
+Can cows eat apples?
+Do they enjoy them, and are apples good for them?
+We’ll go into all the details in this article!

-During fall, any homesteader with both apple trees and cows will know how difficult it can be to stop your cows from devouring the fallen fruit and October tends to see a sudden increase in people asking, “Can cows eat half-fermented apples?” and “Do cows get drunk from eating apples?”
+During fall, any homesteader with both apple trees and cows will know how difficult it can be to stop your cows from devouring the fallen fruit.
+October tends to see a sudden increase in people asking, “Can cows eat half-fermented apples?” and “Do cows get drunk from eating apples?”

-If your grazing is limited, finding affordable feed for cattle during the winter months can prove challenging, which is why commercial beef farmers sometimes opt for unusual feed alternatives.
+If your grazing is limited, finding affordable feed for cattle during the winter months can prove challenging.
+This is why commercial beef farmers sometimes opt for unusual feed alternatives.

 A few years ago, the New York Post ran a story about beef cattle being fed Skittles to fatten them up, which got strawberry milk lovers around the US very excited.
 If cows can sustain on Skittles, surely a few fresh fruits can’t do them any harm… or can they?